medhatassm/Ekko/Readme.md

 - Links:

-  This links will be the navigator tools to go to web sections with just one click.
+  These links will be the navigator tools to go to web sections with just one click.

-1. I make `ul` flex to make links inside it line up horizontal, in mobile screen i make this element have `margin` auto to make it center when it have full width.
+1. I make `ul` flex to make links inside it line up horizontally, in the mobile screen I make this element have `margin` auto to make it center when it has full width.

-2. the `a` inside item of `ul` have 72px of height to change the background color when user hover on it, and it flex to center the text inside it like logo, on small screen i change the (`padding` , `font-size` , `height`) to make look more good in small screen using media query.
+2. the `a` inside item of `ul` has 72px of height to change the background color when the user hovers on it, and it flexes to center the text inside it like a logo, on a small screen I change the (`padding`, `font-size`, `height`) to make look better in the small screen using media query.

-3. give this links a `transition` to make animation when user hover on it.
+3. give these links a `transition` to make animation when the user hovers over it.

-4. using `::before` to make a line that have `width:0` and when user hover the link it will increase to `width:100%` in `0.3s`.
+4. Use `::before` to make a line that has `width:0` and when the user hovers the link it will increase to `width:100%` in `0.3s`.

 ```
 .header .container ul li a::before {